NatoBoram/Leanish/README.md

 node ./build/index.js
 ```

-This gives you access to a local server at <http://localhost:3000> that you can even access from your mobile device.
+This gives you access to a local server at <http://localhost:3000> that you can access from your mobile device.

 ### Android